FOREX-Onshore yuan rates hit 4-yr low, dollar and euro steadier

 above $1.10 on Wednesday.

-The common currency was still poised to end the week with a
+The common currency was still poised to end the week on a

 The greenback may have suffered big losses against the euro